AdamJAKing/blog/_pages/about.md

 Like many, my life has always been surrounded by computers.
 I was certainly part of a generation that was almost raised by them.
-The simplicity of a well-made user interface on top of the enormous complexity of the hardware truly fascinated me.
-I would spend my time not only playing with them but also exploring vast amounts of software.
-I eventually ventured into software such as Game Maker, wanting to fully create my own game.
+The simplicity of a well-made user interface on top of the enormous complexity of the hardware truly fascinates me.
+As a child I would spend my time not only playing with computers but also exploring vast amounts of software that was available.
+I eventually ventured into software such as Game Maker, wanting to fully create my own games.

 In April 2010, I had started to hear about a game called Minecraft.
 It was in a beta development stage at this point and came with the promise of regular